notstoe/cv-project/README.md

 - Create a simple Webpage for a sample CV application
 - Practice React development, applying concepts as Reusable Components, State and Props.
-- Make use of the modern React syntax of Hooks, as in useState() and useEffect()
+- Make use of the modern React syntax of Hooks
 - Further improve JSX proficiency

 # more information